So you find search engine optimization (SEO) a little intimidating, huh?

 Things get even more interesting when you consider that the second and third positions get 15.7 percent and 11 percent of clicks, respectively.
 And if you toss in an 8 percent CTR for result number four and a 7.2 percent CTR for result number five, that means the top five search results account for more than 7 in 10 clicks.

 If you’re not on page one?
 Well, good luck getting any organic search engine traffic.
 You might pick up some scraps here and there, but it won’t be enough to move the needle much.
 (Page two and beyond get less than 1 percent of all clicks.)

 Here are a couple of other interesting search-related nuggets:

 So whenever you’re tempted to think SEO doesn’t matter, please consider these data points.
 While it’s not easy to get ranked in one of the top search positions, it’s certainly possible.
 And by doing everything you can to enhance your SEO, you’ll dramatically improve your chances of driving traffic to your site.

-While there aren’t many shortcuts to SEO success, there are some growth hacks you can use to streamline the process and leverage your time, money, and connections more efficiently.
+While there aren’t many shortcuts to SEO success, there are some online marketing growth tips you can use to streamline the process and leverage your time, money, and connections more efficiently.

 Let’s take a look at some of the top SEO growth hacks to propel your efforts moving forward:

 Links make the internet go round.
 And though link building can be an intensive process, there is some low-hanging fruit you can pluck with relative ease.
 Directory links certainly fall into this category.